mcgurk/ESP8266_NodeMCU_Lua/deepsleep_DHT22/README.md

 todo:
 - test if dhtpower pin is down in deepsleep (goes about 0,12V.
 I put it implicity LOW)
 - check how much time one wakeperiod takes
+- 22k in IO15 (RTS) is quite high.
+Does it work with example MAX3232

 If no wifi-connection
 HTTP client: DNS failed for maker.ifttt.com